 - Transmission of disease between you and your pet.
 This is a slight risk but it is real.
 Practice common sense.
 Groom your dog/cat regularly and check for ticks, fleas or any other indication of skin problems.
 Don’t kiss them or let them lick you.
 Most importantly, make sure they’re up to date on their vaccines and vet checks and use recommended parasitic preventatives.

-- Increased resource guarding in dogs.
+- Increased dominance in dogs.
 The advice on this one is more mixed.
-Some experts warn specifically against allowing your pet on the bed because of concerns about a potential increase in dominance or aggressive behaviour.
+Some experts warn specifically against allowing your dog on the bed because that may encourage dominance or aggressive behaviour.
 Other sources see this as an urban myth.
-Regardless, the general advice is that if your dog has demonstrated or begins to demonstrate signs of resource guarding (such as growling over toys, food or other items), you should never invite them onto your super comfortable bed because of the chance that your pet could extend its pre-existing behaviour – creating a much more serious problem for you to deal with.
+Regardless, the general advice is that if your dog has demonstrated or begins to demonstrate signs of resource guarding (such as growling over toys, food or other items), don't invite them on your bed as this may exacerbate dominant behaviour.